Architecture of Individuation (AOI)

 The Connection

-These two gaps are typically treated as unrelated: one is a feature of quantum mechanics, the other is a philosophical observation about the limits of mathematical representation.
-But they are structurally connected — and the connection, once seen, is difficult to unsee.
+These two gaps are typically treated as unrelated: one is a feature of quantum mechanics, the other a philosophical observation about the limits of mathematical representation.
+The observation made here is that they are structurally connected — and that the connection generates a coherence point, not a proof.

 If what determines individual outcomes belongs to a category that formalism categorically cannot capture — if the “selection” among quantum-mechanically possible outcomes is an expression of interiority operating within structurally constrained degrees of freedom — then the formalism should be open at the outcome level.
 The openness is not a defect in the theory.
 It is what a formalism looks like when it is describing a reality whose interior dimension it structurally cannot reach.